 Section 3.
-Annual Audited Financial Reports of Trading Participants. (a) Every Trading Participant shall file annually with the Commission and the Exchange at the close of its fiscal year an audited financial report by an independent certified public accountant and a statement of management responsibility of said Trading Participant.
+Annual Audited Financial Reports of Trading Participants. (a) Every Trading Participant shall file annually with the Commission and CMIC at the close of its fiscal year an audited financial report by an independent certified public accountant and a statement of management responsibility of said Trading Participant.

-- (b) Unless the Trading Participant notifies the Commission otherwise and receives written approval to change the date, December 31st of each year shall be considered the closing of the fiscal year, and the Annual Audited Financial Report is due within 110 days after the close of such fiscal year. - (c) The Annual Audited Financial Report shall contain a Statement of Financial Condition in the format outlined in Commission Form 37-AR, a Statement of Income, a Statement of Changes in Financial Condition, a Statement of Changes in Stockholders' or Partners' or Sole Proprietor's Equity, a Statement of Changes in Liabilities Subordinated to Claims of General Creditors, a Computation of Net Capital under SRC Rule 49.1-1, Statement of Management's Responsibility; Information relating to the Possession or Control Requirements under Annex F of SRC Rule 49.2-1 and a Computation for Determination of Reserve Requirements under Annex G of SRC Rule 49.2-1; Report describing any material inadequacies found to exist or found to have existed since the date of the previous audit; Results of Quarterly Securities Count Conducted pursuant to SRC Rule 52.1-10 as of the date of the balance sheet statement in the Annual Audited Financial Report
+- (b) Unless the Trading Participant notifies the Commission otherwise and receives written approval to change the date, December 31st of each year shall be considered the closing of the fiscal year, and the Annual Audited Financial Report is due within 110 days after the close of such fiscal year.
+This should be without prejudice to the authority of the Commission to provide for a different date for the submission of the Annual Audited Financial Report, in which case, the Annual Audited Financial Report may be submitted to CMIC on the same date. - (c) The Annual Audited Financial Report shall contain a Statement of Financial Condition in the format outlined in Commission Form 37-AR, a Statement of Income, a Statement of Changes in Financial Condition, a Statement of Changes in Stockholders' or Partners' or Sole Proprietor's Equity, a Statement of Changes in Liabilities Subordinated to Claims of General Creditors, a Computation of Net Capital under SRC Rule 49.1-1, Statement of Management's Responsibility; Information relating to the Possession or Control Requirements under Annex F of SRC Rule 49.2-1 and a Computation for Determination of Reserve Requirements under Annex G of SRC Rule 49.2-1; Report describing any material inadequacies found to exist or found to have existed since the date of the previous audit; Results of Monthly Securities Count Conducted pursuant to SRC Rule 52.1-10 as of the date of the balance sheet statement in the Annual Audited Financial Report.